jshingler/LeanAgileDevops_Notes/StandardWork.md

 - What are the security requirements (AuthZ)
 - What are the Performance requirements (is 30 Second response oaky?)
 - Are there Monitoring and Alerting considerations
+- Are there Business Metrics that should be captured
 - Assume Nothing